- From fall and winter, to the Awakening of Spring

 Barley is the Bread of Humility (עֲנָוָה-humility, meekness, modesty).
 It is the Poor Man’s Bread.

 Each spring the people of Israel celebrate anew their national rebirth.
 The cutting down of the dedicated barley sheaf on the Sabbath (beginning Friday just after sunset, ending Saturday just before sunset), prophetically speaks of the “cutting down” of the Messiah, the perfect, innocent, Humble Man.
-The Deliverer Moses taught us that when the cut down sheaf that represents the Humble Man is lifted up and presented to Adonai, then it will be as if we had been transformed and we had become Humble too.
+The Deliverer Moses taught us that when the cut down sheaf that represents the Humble Man is lifted up and presented to Adonai our God, then it will be as if we had been transformed and we had become Humble too.
 This is why the Mashiach said:

 וַאֲנִי בְּהִנָּשְׂאִי מֵעַל־הָאָרֶץ אֶמְשֹׁךְ כֻּלָּם אֵלָי׃